scliubit/scliubit.github.io/_pages/about.md

 Hello :-)

 I received my B.S. and M.S. degree in Electrical Engineering from Beijing Institute of Technology, Beijing, China, in 2020 and 2023, respectively, under the supervision of <a href="https://gaozhen16.github.io" target="_blank">Prof. Zhen GAO</a>.
-I am currently a Ph.D. candidate at the City University of Hong Kong in Hong Kong SAR under the supervision of <a href="https://www.ee.cityu.edu.hk/~alexyu/" target="_blank">Prof. Xianghao YU</a>.
+I am currently a Ph.D. candidate at the City University of Hong Kong, Hong Kong SAR, under the supervision of <a href="https://www.ee.cityu.edu.hk/~alexyu/" target="_blank">Prof. Xianghao YU</a>.
 My research interest includes signal processing and wireless communication.
 I have published some papers at IEEE ComSoc conferences and journals with total google scholar citations ~500.

 <b><a href="/files/CV_Shicong.pdf" ><font color="#FF0000">Download Full CV</font></a></b>